 Each degree-seeking student is assigned to an adviser who: 1) approves course registrations, 2) assists the student in developing a concentration, 3) presents the student’s application for candidacy to the dean of the Graduate School and 4) in some instances, supervises thesis or field work if such an option is selected.

 Comprehensive examinations are built upon the content of the graduate courses taken as components of a graduate program and upon courses for which a waiver or exemption has been granted.
 A student may not be examined in an area where transfer credit has been awarded.
 While many or most of the examination questions may deal with specific subject content, some may require the student to draw together several concepts in order to demonstrate an understanding of interrelated ideas.
-The Notification of Intent to take the Comprehensive Examination is mailed to degree candidates in applicable degree programs in August and February and includes the upcoming fall and spring examination dates.
+The Notification of Intent to take the Comprehensive Examination is mailed to degree candidates in applicable degree programs in January and June and includes the upcoming fall and spring examination dates.
 Only students who are in good standing (maintaining a 3.0 cumulative grade point average) and whose Master’s Degree Candidacy Forms are on file in the Graduate School Office may take the comprehensive examination.
-Specific instructions and deadlines are included in a letter from the dean.
+Specific instructions and deadlines are included in a letter from the Graduate School.
 It is the students’ responsibility to communicate with their advisers and to notify the Graduate School of their intent to participate by the published deadlines.
-The completed Petition form, signed by the adviser, should be returned to the Graduate School Office.
+The completed Notification form, signed by the adviser, should be returned to the Graduate School Office.
 Students should confirm receipt by the required deadline if mailing forms.
 The form is available online at www.hood.edu/graduate

 The following procedures apply to the comprehensive examination: